-Cherries, the fruit not the flower, are the area's most famous export and are grown in the valleys running through the center of the Yamagata region.
+Cherries, the fruit not the flower, are the area's most famous export and are grown in orchards in the Yamagata region.

-The summertime Hanagasa Festival features traditional dancing, and the autumn Imoni Festival is an outdoor bash serving liberal amounts of Imoni, a popular regional beef stew.
+The summertime Yamagata Hanagasa Festival features traditional dancing, and the autumn Imoni Festival is an outdoor party serving liberal amounts of Imoni, a popular regional dish.
 Either of these events will provide you with a deeper immersion in Japanese culture.